Security Recommendations

 iptables -A FORWARD -d 10.0.0.0/8 -m policy --pol none --dir out -j REJECT --reject-with icmp-admin-prohibited

-Generally it is important to understand how iptables/Netfilter work together with XFRM to design suitable firewall rules that protect your network in case tunnels go down or can not be brought up.
-When NAT is brought into the discussion, it can be impossible to design a general rule in iptables that just drops the unprotected packets and specific rules need to be inserted for your specific NATed addresses.
+Generally, it is important to understand how iptables/Netfilter works together with XFRM to design suitable firewall rules that protect your network in case tunnels go down or can not be brought up.
+In some cases (e.g. certain NAT setups), it might be impossible to design a generic rule in iptables that just drops the unprotected packets and specific rules may need to be inserted.

 Of course, there are more networks than 10.0.0.0/8 that fulfill the aforementioned criteria, including IPv6 subnets.
 More information on these address ranges can be found RFC 1918, RFC 3927 and RFC 6890.